odown-io/public-roadmap/README.md

 This roadmap contains all the tweaks, improvements and new features we plan for Odown.
 Of course, things change and we may shuffle priorities at any time.
 At Odown we learn A TON from talking to users, so don't hesitate to contact us with your ideas and feedback.

-Check the Magic board in this project for an overview.
+Check the [Kanban board in this project](https://github.com/odown-io/public-roadmap/projects/1) for an overview.

 Note: not all small updates and features will be tracked here; we regularly make small updates based on private feedback or our own discoveries and we'd rather ship them than create and close tickets here.